rsbash/get-to-know-bash/opd-api-docs-example.md

 | `expires_in` | number | `3600` | measured in seconds.
 Default is 3600, or 1 hour |
 | `scope` | string | `"products:write products:delete"` | The token is authorized to utilize endpoints within these scopes. |

-> Usage is described as needed for relevant endpoints.

 ---------
 </div>
 </details>

+> Usage is described as needed for relevant endpoints.

 ## API Endpoints

+Use these endpoints to interact with the ODP API.

+* All endpoints have a `v1` endpoint.
+* We are collecting feedback and updating our API to `v2`.
+A test endpoint is available to create multiple products in a single request.

 ---------
 ### GET /products by ID